-Ensuring security
+[Ensuring security]

 - CBDC should always be available as a means of payment.
 All appropriate and effective measures for cybersecurity/information security should be in place.
-It is important to take additional measures in accordance with the technological progress. - To address security incidents, it is important not only to take ex ante measures to prevent security incidents but also to adopt ex post recovery measures once they materialize.
+It is important to take additional measures in accordance with the technological progress. - It is important not only to take ex ante measures to prevent security incidents but also to adopt ex post recovery measures.